 This report reflects our performance from January 1 to December 31, 2020.
-The information contained within this year's report is for Hydro One Limited.
-In instances where data is only available for Hydro One Networks Inc. (Hydro One Networks), it will be noted with an asterisk (\).
+The information contained within this year's report is for Hydro One Limited.6 In instances where data is only available for Hydro One Networks Inc. (Hydro One Networks), it will be noted with an asterisk ().
 All financial figures are reported in Canadian dollars.

-- The GRI core sustainability reporting standards are global standards for sustainability reporting.
-The $\dot{\underline{GRI}}\,\dot{\underline{index}}$ can be found in the appendix. - SASB is an independent non-profit organization whose mission is to develop and disseminate sustainability accounting standards that help public corporations disclose material, organization decision-useful information to investors.
-The SASB table can be found in the appendix. - 3 Sustainable Electricity CompanyTM brand is a designation established by the CEA, based primarily on ISO 26000 Guidance on Social Responsibility. - The TCFD was established by the Financial Stability Board to develop consistent climate-related financial risk disclosures for use by companies, banks and investors in providing information to stakeholders.
-The TCFD table can be found in the appendix - The letter of assurance from GHD Limited can be found in the appendix.
-6 Through Hydro One Limited's fully owned subsidiary Hydro One Inc., we acquired the business and distribution assets of Peterborough Distribution Inc. (PDI), and acquired Orillia Power Distribution Corporation (OPDC) in 2020.
+The GRI core sustainability reporting standards are global standards for sustainability reporting.
+The GRI index can be found in the appendix.

+- 2 SASB is an independent non-profit organization whose mission is to develop and disseminate sustainability accounting standards that help public corporations disclose material, organization decision-useful information to investors.
+The SASB table can be found in the appendix. - 3 Sustainable Electricity Company[TM] brand is a designation established by the CEA, based primarily on ISO 26000 Guidance on Social Responsibility. - 4 The TCFD was established by the Financial Stability Board to develop consistent climate-related financial risk disclosures for use by companies, banks and investors in providing information to stakeholders.
+The TCFD table can be found in the appendix. - 5 The letter of assurance from GHD Limited can be found in the appendix.
+6 Through Hydro One Limited's fully owned subsidiary Hydro One Inc., we acquired - Through Hydro One Limited's fully owned subsidiary Hydro One Inc., We acquired the business and distribution assets of Peterborough Distribution Inc. (PDI), and acquired Orillia Power Distribution Corporation (OPDC) in 2020.
 All financials in this report include PDI and OPDC from August 1, 2020 and September 1, 2020, respectively.
 No other data in the report includes PDI and OPDC as full integration did not take place until June 1, 2021.